5 Steps to Start and Grow Your Supplier Diversity Program

 4. Establish Goals and Best Practice

-Like any good business program, you will need to establish a set of KPIs and goals, and constantly evaluate your process, comparing it to other organizations’ best practices.
-This will vary between every company, but it is crucial to have these benchmarks and goals in order to measure your supplier diversity program’s effectiveness.
+This will vary between every company, but it’s crucial to have these goals clearly defined in order to measure your supplier diversity program’s effectiveness.

-These should be reviewed and adapted periodically as your organization’s needs and strategies change to ensure that your supplier diversity program remains a focal point.
+These should be reviewed and adapted periodically as your organization’s needs and strategies change, this is a dynamic strategy, and you should always be looking for ways to improve.

 5. Keep an Eye on Performance

-While monitoring your supplier diversity programs’ performance, it’s important to evaluate several metrics.
-While these will vary based on your needs and goals, some are not always what you first think of, so here’s a few to get you started:
+These will vary based on your needs and goals, but here’s a few to get you started:

 - Number of new diverse suppliers onboarded